-Our Head of School, Professor Brendon Noble, Is an expert in bone diseases, stem cells and regenerative medicine.
-Members of academic staff undertake research and consultancy in a number of fields including cell therapy manufacture, medical devices, exercise and ageing, drug discovery, nursing practice, public health and virtual environments and non-invasive imaging.
+He leads an experienced team of academic staff who undertake research and consultancy in many fields including, cell therapy manufacture, medical devices, exercise and ageing, drug discovery, nursing practice, public health and virtual environments, and non-invasive imaging.

-Head of Division – Anne Johnston
+Head of Division of Health - Anne Johnston

-This Division is proud of its reputation as a provider of trained diagnostic and therapeutic radiographers for the NHS in the East of England and beyond.The Division also trains Operating Department Practitioners (ODP) for the NHS and has excellent partnerships with Ipswich, West Suffolk and Nuffield Hospitals who support these students practice experience.
+The Division has a strong reputation as a provider of trained diagnostic and therapeutic radiographers for the NHS in the East of England and beyond.The Division also trains Operating Department Practitioners (ODP) for the NHS and has excellent partnerships with Ipswich, West Suffolk and Nuffield Hospitals who support these students' practice experience.

 UCS scientists are working in collaboration with Geron Corporation, a biotechnology company from California, to produce new cell therapies.
 Our health and sports scientists are working with the sports community, clinical experts and other stakeholders in order to address issues of public health, healthy ageing and sports performance.